 But one of the most confusing things about resigning is the difficult task of handing in your notice, but luckily we’ve got a simple guide to talk you through it.

-How much notice must I legally give?
+How much notice do I have to give?

 If you've been employed for one month or more, the minimum notice period required by law is one week.
-However, it's likely your employment contract will include notice in it's terms, so check whether you should be giving longer.
+However, it's likely your employment contract will include notice in its terms, so check whether you should be giving longer.

 If your contract doesn’t state a notice period you should still be giving reasonable notice and this will depend on your seniority and how long you’ve worked there.